Bibliome/alvisnlp/docs/reference/module/TextFileReader.md

 ## Description

-*org.bibliome.alvisnlp.modules.TextFileReader* reads file(s) from [sourcePath](#sourcePath) and creates a document in the corpus for each file.
+*TextFileReader* reads file(s) from <a href="#sourcePath" class="param">sourcePath</a> and creates a document in the corpus for each file.
 The identifier of the created document is the absolute path of the corresponding file.
-The created document has a single section named [section](#section) whose contents is the contents of the corresponding file.
+The created document has a single section named <a href="#section" class="param">section</a> whose contents is the contents of the corresponding file.

-If [sourcePath](#sourcePath) is a path to a file, then *org.bibliome.alvisnlp.modules.TextFileReader* will read this file.
-If [sourcePath](#sourcePath) is a path to a directory, then *org.bibliome.alvisnlp.modules.TextFileReader* will read the files in this directory.
-If [recursive](#recursive) is set to true, then the files in sub-directories will be read recursively. *org.bibliome.alvisnlp.modules.TextFileReader* only reads files whose name match [acceptPattern](#acceptPattern).
-If [acceptPattern](#acceptPattern) is not set, then *org.bibliome.alvisnlp.modules.TextFileReader* reads all files.
+If <a href="#sourcePath" class="param">sourcePath</a> is a path to a file, then *TextFileReader* will read this file.
+If <a href="#sourcePath" class="param">sourcePath</a> is a path to a directory, then *TextFileReader* will read the files in this directory.
+If <a href="#recursive" class="param">recursive</a> is set to true, then the files in sub-directories will be read recursively. *TextFileReader* only reads files whose name match <a href="#acceptPattern" class="param">acceptPattern</a>.
+If <a href="#acceptPattern" class="param">acceptPattern</a> is not set, then *TextFileReader* reads all files.

-If [linesLimit](#linesLimit) is set, then *org.bibliome.alvisnlp.modules.TextFileReader* creates a new document for each set of lines.
-For instance, if [linesLimit](#linesLimit) is set to 10 and a file contains 25 lines, then 3 documents are created: two containing 10 lines and one containing the las 5 lines.
+If <a href="#linesLimit" class="param">linesLimit</a> is set, then *TextFileReader* creates a new document for each set of lines.
+For instance, if <a href="#linesLimit" class="param">linesLimit</a> is set to 10 and a file contains 25 lines, then 3 documents are created: two containing 10 lines and one containing the las 5 lines.

-Files are read using the same encoding [charset](#charset).
+Files are read using the same encoding <a href="#charset" class="param">charset</a>.

-The created documents will all have the features defined in [constantDocumentFeatures](#constantDocumentFeatures).
-The unique section will have the features defined in [constantSectionFeatures](#constantSectionFeatures).
+The created documents will all have the features defined in <a href="#constantDocumentFeatures" class="param">constantDocumentFeatures</a>.
+The unique section will have the features defined in <a href="#constantSectionFeatures" class="param">constantSectionFeatures</a>.

 ## Parameters